 (a minimum average lab grade of 60% is required.
 You will fail the course if your lab score is below this mark.)
 Likewise, you will fail the course if you don't satisfy all coursework requirements as described here and throughout the syllabus.
 Make sure you check your report(s) in a timely manner (Lab schedule and lab rules will be separately posted on Blackboard).
 In addition to the regularly scheduled labs, you are required to fully perform the lab project as described earlier.

-• Final exam: 25%
+Final exam: 25%

-A score of less than 50% on the final exam results in failing the class regardless of your overall performance.
+A final exam score of less than 50% will result in failing the class if your Test average is less than 60% regardless of your overall grade.

 (Tues.
-May 10, 2-3:50 p.m.)
+May 9, 2-3:50 p.m.)